yossi1981/PathlockAutomationPipeline/README.md

 Solution Structure:
-- PathlockAutomationPipeline project - The main project, console application
+- PathlockAutomationPipeline project - The main project, console application<br />
-- PluginBase - A common library for the plugin library and the main project
+- PluginBase - A common library for the plugin library and the main project<br />
-- CommandPlugins - The plugin library
+- CommandPlugins - The plugin library<br />
-- The CommandPlugins and PathlockAutomationPipeline projects are both depdendt on the PluginBase project.
+- The CommandPlugins and PathlockAutomationPipeline projects are both depdendt on the PluginBase project.<br />

 Design patterns used: